Minor in Computational Biology

 - Proposed schedule of courses for the minor (this is your plan, NOT a commitment)

 The minor in computational biology requires a total of five courses: 3 core courses, 1 biology elective, and 1 computational biology elective, for a total of 45 units.
+Apart from pre-requisite courses, students may double-count at most two courses, and no courses can apply to another SCS minor or concentration.

 |15-122||Principles of Imperative Computation|